AlejandroLuperon/production-blog/src/pages/input-component-using-react.md

 </paragraph>

 <paragraph>
-  Since these are going to be the attributes that we can change for our React component, we'll set the default props to define its initial state and also set the <a href="https://reactjs.org/docs/typechecking-with-proptypes.html" target="\_blank">prop types</a> to specify the data type required for each prop.
+  Since these are going to be the attributes that we can change for our React component, we'll set the default props to define its initial state and also set the <BlogLink href="https://reactjs.org/docs/typechecking-with-proptypes.html">prop types</BlogLink> to specify the data type required for each prop.
 "Validator" is another prop that I will add, which will be used to indicate the type of validation the value of the text field will undergo.
 </paragraph>

 <snippet>